tomsquest/docker-radicale/README.md

 It can also be [extended](https://docs.docker.com/compose/production/#modify-your-compose-file-for-production).
 Make sure you have Docker compose version 2 or higher.

-## Running with Podman

-[Greylinux](https://github.com/Greylinux) has written [some instructions](https://github.com/tomsquest/docker-radicale/issues/122#issuecomment-1361240992) to run the image with Podman.

 ## Multi-architecture

 The correct image type for your architecture will be automatically selected by Docker, whether it is amd64 or arm64.